-The registration of this course will open in February.
+The registration of this course is now open.
 Please, bring your own laptop.
 All the PATC courses at BSC are free of charge.

 Course convener: Xavier Martorell